citp/privacy-policy-historical/e/ec/eco/economistsubscriptions.com.md

 **To provide products and services;**

-  * To fulfil your orders and contracts with us (across all our [products and services](http://www.economistgroup.com/what_we_do/our_mission.html) including The Economist, 1843, Learning.ly, The Economist E-store, GMAT Tutor, The Economist Intelligence Unit (“EIU”) subscriptions, The Economist Events, TVC, Signal Noise, Canback, Bazian, CQ Roll Call.
-Eurofinance and Commercial Payments International) this includes our third party specialised payment providers.
+  * To fulfil your orders and contracts with us (across all our [products and services](http://www.economistgroup.com/what_we_do/our_mission.html) including The Economist, 1843, Learning.ly, The Economist E-store, GMAT Tutor, The Economist Intelligence Unit (“EIU”) subscriptions, The Economist Events, TVC, Signal Noise, Canback and Bazian.
+EuroFinance and Commercial Payments International) this includes our third party specialised payment providers.

-  * To manage your access to our online content and apps, and to send you content via push notifications, newsletters, EIU subscriptions and CQ Roll Call if you have requested us to do so.
+  * To manage your access to our online content and apps, and to send you content via push notifications, newsletters and EIU subscriptions if you have requested us to do so.

   * To send you service notifications related to your product or service such as subscription renewal notifications, password resets and order confirmations.